corpus-relica/.github/profile/README.md

 This repository is currently **private** while we prepare for public release.

 - Core platform development is ongoing
-- Documentation is being prepared
+- Documentation is in progress
 - Legal review in progress

 ## Coming Soon